mkandes/galyleo/README.md

 galyleo launch --account abc123 --partition shared --cpus 1 --memory 2 --time-limit 00:30:00 --conda-env notebooks-sharing
 ```
 Note, however, the use of the `--conda-env` command-line option here
-assumes you've already properly configured your `~/.bashrc` file with
+assumes you've already configured your `~/.bashrc` file with the `conda
-the `conda init` command.
-If you have not done so (or choose not to do
+init` command.
+If you have not done so (or choose not to do so), then
-so), then you can also explicitly initialize any conda distribution in
+you can also initialize any conda distribution in your `launch` command
-your `galyleo launch` command by providing the path to its `conda.sh`
+by providing the path to its `conda.sh` initialization script in the
-initialization script in the `etc/profile.d` directory of the
+`etc/profile.d` directory of the distribution via the `--conda-init`
-distribution via the `--conda-init` command-line option.
+command-line option.
 ```bash
 galyleo launch --account abc123 --partition shared --cpus 1 --memory 2 --time-limit 00:30:00 --conda-env notebooks-sharing --conda-init miniconda3/etc/profile.d/conda.sh
 ```